 To Set Up RSS To Email:

-- Enter your feed or blog url in the pop up area:
+3. Enter your feed or blog URL in the pop up area, and click the orange “Import feed now” button.

-- Mimi displays your most recent 3 posts in the regular composer.
+Mimi will create a promotion that displays your 3 most recent posts in the regular composer.
 This is only for editing purposes.
-This version never actually sends out–only new posts from here forward.
-That means if there were no new posts since you created your RSS promotion, the email won’t send out until there is a new one.
+This version never actually sends out – Mimi will only send new posts from here forward.
+And Mimi will only send out an email whenever there are new posts.
+That means if you haven’t created any new posts since you created your RSS promotion, the email won’t send out, at all, until there is new content.

-- Now it’s time to choose your send settings.
+1. Now it’s time to choose your send settings.
+Click on the “Schedule & Details” button underneath your feed thumbnail.

 Remember, your RSS promotion only sends when there’s a new post.
-If you select Daily for example, and only post 3 days a week, your promotion will also send 3x a week :)
+If you select Daily for example, and only post 3 days a week, your promotion will also send only 3x a week :) If there’s no new content when Mimi checks your feed, she won’t send out any email, at all.

 - These are the From details your readers see in the inbox

-You can also combine a static subject with the personalized post_title.
+You can also combine a static subject with the dynamic (post_title).
 For example:

 Daily Updates From Mimi: (post_title)

-Would read: Daily Updates From Mimi: Mad Mimi Love!
+Would send an email with the subject line as: Daily Updates From Mimi: Mad Mimi Love!

 Enable Link Tracking